• Skip to primary navigation

 Can I make this recipe with almond flour?

-Usually, these flours are not interchangeable, but here, the coconut flour merely acts as a stabilizer, so almond flour might work too.
+Usually, these flours are not interchangeable, but here, the coconut flour merely acts as a stabilizer, so almond flour should work too.
+I recommend using ½ cup of blanched superfine almond flour.

-This pie is wonderful with a dollop of keto whipped cream.
-Or try topping it with chocolate whipped cream, with or without dark chocolate shavings and/or fresh berries.
+This pie is wonderful with a dollop of keto whipped cream or chocolate whipped cream, with or without dark chocolate shavings and/or fresh berries.

 It's also very good with a scoop of frozen yogurt (or ice cream) or drizzled with melted peanut butter.